Inside Sri Lanka

 Day 04 A private spice plantation & Kandy

-Today, you’ll travel inwards to a private spice plantation, where a spice connoisseur will explain how fragrant spices are grown and used for cooking/medical purposes.
+Your journey continues into Sri lanka’s lush green hill country: an emerald landscape of misty hills dotted with sparkling waterfalls.
+You’ll travel to a private spice plantation, where a spice connoisseur will explain how fragrant spices are grown and used for cooking/medical purposes.
 It’s a rare experience, and the treats just keep coming as we travel onwards to the sacred city of Kandy, a UNESCO World Heritage City.
 You have a lovely hotel with pool in this home-place of the Temple of the Tooth Relic.
 In the evening, gather for a meal at a quaint local restaurant before enjoying a walk around this buzzing city.

 Day 05 Meditate with a master

-Today you’ll enjoy an early breakfast before being taken to meet a yoga and meditation master at their home on the outskirts of Kandy.
+Enjoy an early breakfast before being taken to meet a yoga and meditation master at their home on the outskirts of Kandy.
 Surrounded by a picturesque landscaped garden, your host will talk deeply and beautifully about Buddhism and what it means to him, before moving on to yoga and all of its benefits.
 You’ll be taken through a private yoga session and put into practice the deep breathing techniques your guide has taught you.
 After a spiritual morning, you’ll meet Chami, a local Kandyan artist and your inside guide to the delights of Sri Lankan cooking.
-You’ll accompany Chami to the local market first, travelling in Tuk Tuks with a shopping list of vegetables and spices to buy.
+You’ll accompany Chami to the local market first, travelling in tuk tuks with a shopping list of vegetables and spices to buy.
 Then you’ll work as teams to conjure up a curry feast.